-The Western Treatment Plant is a place of historic and cultural significance.
-It sustainably treats half of Melbourne’s sewage, and is a thriving ecosystem with an internationally recognised bird habitat.
-Find out more about this world-class ecosystem in Melbourne's western suburbs.
+Meet the Western Treatment Plant, a place of historic and cultural significance.
+It sustainably treats half of Melbourne’s sewage, and doubles as a thriving ecosystem with an internationally recognised bird habitat.
+Discover more about this world-class ecosystem in Melbourne's western suburbs.

 COVID-19 update: Due to social distancing practices we have closed the birdwatching areas located at the Western Treatment Plant until further notice.
 We are also unable to provide our regular tours to Western Treatment Plant.
 Check out our virtual tour and stand by for more information on how Melbourne Water will continue to deliver our services.